neginkou/reading-notes/README.md

-# reading-notes
+# My Learning Journal

-My reading journal for Code Fellows
+what growth mindset means to me is: